 By B.J.
-Boyle, vice president of product management, PointClickCare.
+Boyle, vice president and general manager of post-acute insights, PointClickCare.

 Interoperability, as it was envisioned, should be built on transparency and connectivity, allowing a patient’s critical health information to be easily accessible, regardless of where treatment is being administered.
 By creating an infrastructure that supports the sharing of patient data along the care continuum, hospitals, skilled nursing facilities (SNF) and long-term post-acute care (LTPAC) facilities can offer the best care possible.
 As a result, organizations that participate in interoperability best practices are positioned to become preferred providers.